quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Getting Started.rst

     running the following command.
     Make sure the files in the QUARC python folder below have the same date as the date in the following code below before running it.

-.. admonition:: Attention Linux Users

-    On Linux, the required Quanser API libraries will be installed by the following command.

 .. tabs::
     .. code-tab:: console Windows